NCAS-CMS/cf-python/docs/source/tutorial.rst

 * :ref:`PP and UM fields files <PP-and-UM-fields-files>`, whose contents are mapped into field constructs.

+..

+* A future release of cf will include support for :ref:`netCDF4 files containing data organised in hierarchical groups <netCDF4_Groups>`, but this is not available in version |release| (even though it is allowed in CF-|version|).

 For example, to read the file ``file.nc`` (found in the :ref:`zip file of sample files <Sample-datasets>`), which contains two field
 constructs: